brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 Kent Beck uses the metaphor of two hats, one for writing code and the other for refactoring.

-Whenever we write code, we put ourselves in the shoes of bricklayers -- the professionals who, in a **tactical** way, create something functional in the shortest time possible without being concerned about the complexity increase.
+Whenever we write code, we put ourselves in the shoes of bricklayers -- the professionals who, in a **tactical** way, create something "that works" in the shortest time possible without being concerned about the complexity increase.

 ![twohats](/images/twohats.png)
 https://www.deviantart.com/goombablood/art/When-two-hats-aren-t-enough-863446109